Meeting-Room-365/badge-printing-backend/README.md

 ## Deployment

 This is ready for deployment via Heroku, Now.sh (Vercel), or Dokku.
 Port may need to be changed in index.js

+## License

+This codebase is not licensed for external use by entities other than the author.